The difference between givers and takers

 Characteristics of an extreme taker

 You can recognize takers early in their youth.
 He is the first to run to the tricycle and wants to be the first to play with the toy of his playmate.
-The first signs of "I first" come to the foreground and without parental adjustment, this behaviour can lead to a real taker attitude.
+The first signs of "I first" come to the foreground and without parental adjustment, this behavior can lead to a real taker attitude.

 Takers first think of themselves